There are many traditional Indian recipes which call for the use of ‘khameer’ – the wild starter used to leaven Indian bread.

 Imagine her shock when I revealed that the smell which she found offensive was actually from the prep of an integral part of our dinner that evening!

-The hot humid Mumbai summer offers near perfect conditions to cultivate this yeast and is equally conducive to the fermentation process so critical to get the right texture of these leavened breads.
+The hot humid Mumbai summer offers near perfect conditions to cultivate this culture and is equally conducive to the fermentation process so critical to get the right texture of these leavened breads.

 Making the starter –